Kong/docs.konghq.com/app/konnect/updates.md

 ## April 2023

-**Allow filtering of runtime instances based on connection status** : Runtime administrators can now filter runtime instances based on connection statuses `connected`, `disconnected`, `all`.
+**Allow filtering of runtime instances based on connection status** : Runtime administrators can now filter runtime instances based on connection statuses `connected`, `disconnected`, or `all`.

 **GraphQL plugins**
 : {{site.konnect_short_name}} now supports the the following GraphQL plugins: